XavierGuertin/SafeGuard-Home-AI/README.md

 1. Elderly individuals or those with mobility issues seeking to make their homes safer.
 2. Caregivers or family members looking for a reliable system to monitor their loved ones remotely.

-## Feasibility

-The project's feasibility is supported by our dedicated team, available libraries and frameworks for video processing and recognition, and access to necessary software and hardware for prototyping.

-## Tools Needed

-- **Software Skills:** AI algorithms, mobile app development, data privacy practices.
-- **Hardware Skills:** IoT devices, sensor integration, wireless communication technologies.
-- **Tools:** Python for AI and machine learning, Firebase for data storage, Vercel for web deployment, and Flutter for mobile app development.

-## References

-1. Centers for Disease Control and Prevention.
-"Older Adult Falls Data | Fall Prevention | Injury Center."
-CDC, 2023.
-2. World Health Organization.
-"Falls."
-WHO, 26 April 2021.

 ## Team